 Either way, whether the clothes were in the river or folded neatly at the edge of the river, you can see how poorly the evidence was handled.
 The clothes should have been left in place for investigators to record.
 There should be no discrepancies in investigations.
 However, the situation was mishandled (like most crime scenes in latin America).
 You can imagine, all it could take to ruin this evidence was for a locally elderly woman to think that she was helping by folding the clothes, when in fact she’s unknowingly destroying critical circumstantial evidence to the case.

-The Bodily Remains Of The Two Women Are Finally Found
+Searchers Finally Found Minor Bodily Remains Of The Two Women

 Searches continued as teams of foreigners and locals continued efforts to canvas the entire northwest area of Panama.
 Finally, two months after the backpack was found, parts of the two girls’ bodily remains were found.
 DNA testing confirmed that the remains were those of the two women.